Weltron 2001 "Space Ball" Radio/8 Track (1970s)

 the thrift store to find a tape to test the player, in fact!

-Although I have a houseful of antique radios, this one somehow found
+Although I have a houseful of antique radios, this one found

 months.
 Its not-too-big size and compact controls make it